2 What is Value Betting?

 But what are they referring to exactly?

-Key to successful betting is in finding value situations.
-A value situation is where the odds on offer from a bookmaker reflect a probability that is less to the actual probability of that outcome occurring.
+Key to successful betting is in finding value betting situations.
+A value betting situation is one where the odds on offer from a bookmaker reflect a probability that is less to the actual probability of that outcome occurring.

 So let's consider an example of a coin toss.